 Pros of dropshipping

 - You don’t need as much capital.
-Because you don’t have to purchase products ahead of time—or pay for storage space—your business expenses can actually be quite low, and the risk you take on quite minimal, because you only pay for what you sell.
+Because you don’t have to purchase products ahead of time—or pay for storage space—your business expenses can actually be quite low, and the risk you take on quite minimal as you only pay for what you sell.

 - You can offer a wide variety of products.
 Instead of having to buy large quantities of inventory you’ve never sold before, dropshipping allows you to test out new products on your customer base risk-free.